 7. True ‘Creation Spirituality’ : A critique of ‘Original Blessing’ by Dr Andrew Basden.
 This briefing engages with the ideas of Matthew Fox about Original Blessing and Original Sin.

 John Ray, father of natural historians by Professor Sam Berry.
 In the 17th century John Ray blazed the way for a truly modern view of the natural world and set forward a theological coherence which we are only just beginning to appreciate.
 Clarence Glacken complements the description of John Ray as the Father of Natural Historians by describing Ray’s book The Wisdom of God manifested in the Works of Creation as “probably the best natural theology ever written.”
-(1967:379) All downloadable items are available as PDF files.
-All except starred items are also available as printed papers from the JRI office.
+(1967:379)

 The list above does not include earlier JRI briefings which are listed on a separate page as Archived Briefings.